atonizzo/seatalk_wifi/README.md

 by the wind instrument are subject to very quick jumps only to then return to prevailing conditions.
 To filter out some of the noise introduced by these jumps the angle and speed data can be independently processed by a simple moving average filter.
-Whether these filters are enabled and their lenght can be configured from the web page in the fieldset specific to the wind instrument.
+When these filters are enabled their lenght can be configured using the web page in the fieldset specific to the wind instrument.

 ## <a name="serial_logger"></a> Serial Logger